Last Updated on December 29, 2018 by Suzy

-Three out of five British citizens chose to go on a vacation in the UK during 2018, according to a Travelodge survey.
+Three out of five British citizens chose to go on a vacation in the UK, according to a Travelodge survey.
 With the likes of Norfolk, Cornwall, the Scottish Highlands and Yorkshire offering some of the most beautiful views on the British Isles, it’s no surprise that people are choosing to explore these spots.
 And of course, they need good quality accommodation to stay in during their break.
 So why not tick this off your bucket list and purchase a holiday home that you can enjoy and make money from?

 Choosing the best location

 The Isle of Arran, Lincolnshire, and St. Ives are set to be the most popular UK holiday destinations, according to Country Living.
 Therefore, to ensure you get to enjoy stunning scenery on your own travels and get plenty of bookings from holidaymakers, consider investing in a holiday home at one of these destinations.
 The beach is also a holiday hotspot, with The Express reporting that 80% of the most popular holiday towns were located by the sea.